esl/elixirconf-eu-jekyll/_tickets/example copy.md

 title: 'In-Person Ticket'
 price: 'from 349€'
 discount: 'LIMITED AMOUNT'
-description: "Join the Waiting List to get access to this limited Super Early Bird pricing!"
+description: "Only for the Waiting List subscribers!"
-link: '#newsletter'
+link: '#'
 conditions:
   - "The conference ticket doesn't include training sessions."
   - "Prices don't include VAT and fees."
 ---

-### FEATURES
+### INCLUDED

 - Live access to all talks
 - Access to the conference app